CS-Swansea/CoffeeSaver/README.md

 Coffee Saver is a project to create a reusable and versatile *cap* for an open bag of coffee granules, which can be produced on a 3D Printer.

-The main CAD software used for this project is [OpenSCAD](http://www.openscad.org/) with additional functionality provided by [Dan Kirshner's OpenSCAD Threading Library](http://dkprojects.net/openscad-threads/threads.scad).
+The main CAD software used for this project is [OpenSCAD](http://www.openscad.org/) with additional functionality provided by [Dan Kirshner's OpenSCAD Threading Library](http://dkprojects.net/openscad-threads/threads.scad), [PGreenland's Text Library](https://www.thingiverse.com/thing:59817/#files), and [DannyStaple's Pyramid Function](https://github.com/dannystaple/OpenSCAD-Parts-Library/blob/master/pyramid.scad).

 Repo Structure
 --------------